matsim-org/jekyll-website/docs/contributing/extensions.md

 title: MATSim Extensions
 ---

-# MATSim Extensions
+## MATSim Extensions

-## _Important Note_
+### <font style="color:red;">Important Note</font>

-_The following text is no longer up to date and needs to be revised.
-We now say that "extensions" is everything that extends MATSim, but there are two categories of extensions:_
+The following text is no longer up to date and needs to be revised.
+We now say that "extensions" is everything that extends MATSim, but there are three categories of extensions:
+* "extensions which are part of the MATSim main distribution
-* _"contribs", which are inside the MATSim main repository_
+* "contribs", which are outside the MATSim main distribution, but inside the MATSim main repository
-* _"other extensions", which are maintained outside the MATSim main repository.
-This category again splits into two subcategories_
+* "other extensions", which are maintained outside the MATSim main repository.
+This category again splits into two subcategories
-  * _extensions hosted in the matsim-org repository but not in the MATSim main repository_
+  * extensions hosted at [github.com/matsim-org](https://github.com/matsim-org) but not in the MATSim main repository
-  * _other extensions.
-VIA is the most prominent example here._
+  * other extensions.
+VIA is the most prominent example here.

-_So please read the following text with care; quite often it says "extension" but means "contrib"._
+So please read the following text with care; quite often it says "extension" but means "contrib".

-## Introduction
+### Introduction

 As a lot of functionality in MATSim is created by PhD students, there is often a problem maintaining this functionality after the respective students finished their